msawant060/AWS-CSA/Elastic Load Balancing/Introduction.md

 - Amazon ELB allows you to make your applications highly available by using:
   - Health checks
+      - ELB routes taffic to ONLY Healthy Instances.
+It does not route traffic to the unhealthy instances even if they are registed.
-  - and distributing traffic across a number of instances.
+  - Distributing traffic across a number of instances.

 #### Consider that you have a WordPress blog which is running on a single t2-micro EC2 instance.
   - Now you publish an article, it goes viral and your site gets hundreds of thousands of requests.
 Since you are using a single t2-micro, your website will probably crash.